DouglasHeinan/tamarack-treks/README.md

 * I used this project as an opportunity to improve my CSS comprehension.
 Instead of relying heavily on Bootstrap like I have in the past, I implemented original CSS solutions to personalize my site.

 * I found Flask's Application Factory formula a little hard to wrap my head around at first.
-But now, having used it extensively in this project, many of its weird idiosyncrasies are now second nature to me.
+Having used it extensively in this project, many of its weird idiosyncrasies are now second nature to me.

 ## Future Features